 How to ask Companies House to extend your filing deadline if an unplanned event stops you filing your accounts.

-All companies must send their accounts, reports and confirmation statements to Companies House every year.
-If a company’s accounts are filed late, the law imposes an automatic penalty.
+All companies must send their accounts to Companies House every year.

 When to apply

 You can apply to extend your accounts deadline if you cannot send your accounts because of an event that’s outside of your control - for example, because of an unexpected illness or if a fire has destroyed company records a few days before your filing deadline.